otofune/unicon/README.md

 How to install
 ---

-1. Download notalized app from [GitHub Releases](https://github.com/otofune/unicon/releases)
+1. Download app archive from [Latest release](https://github.com/otofune/unicon/releases/latest)
-2. Copy unicon.app to /Applications
+2. Open dmg and copy unicon.app to /Applications
 3. (Optional) Add to Login Items to start the app automatically when you log in.
 See https://support.apple.com/guide/mac-help/mtusr003/mac

 Of course, you can build it by yourself.